mrrobot266/485email-ai-tool-main/README.md

 # create a new project in my-app
 npm create svelte@latest my-app
 ```
+If you dowload this github zip you can ignore the above. run the 2 npm commands below:
 #main
 npm i openai common-tags
 npm i @types/common-tags -D